 Surprised?
 The former KickAss Torrents staff created this website from the original defunct site.
-Built from the kat.cr’s appearance and features, katcr.co is the closest we’ll ever get to KAT.
+Built from the kat.cr’s appearance and features, katcr.co is the closest we’ll ever get to the original KAT.
 It works perfectly well and has a clean user database.

 Unlike its predecessor, katcr.co has some hiccups with the website that plenty of people are complaining about.
 However, it’s running smoothly most of the time and it doesn’t encounter major problems.
-If you want the same experience with the original KAT, kat.cr is a good alternative.
+If you want the same experience with the original KickAssTorrents, kat.cr is a good alternative.

 VPN + Torrenting should always go together

-When you visit these torrenting websites that we have listed, most, if not all, will always display a warning that you should always use a VPN first before attempting to download anything.
+When you visit these torrenting websites that I have listed, most, if not all, will always display a warning that you should always use a VPN first before attempting to download torrents.
 If you’re not protected, they will even display your IP address and location to show you that it’s very easy to track you down.
 This is why we’re always emphasizing the importance of a VPN, whether you’re torrenting or not.

 The BitTorrent protocol allows anyone who is downloading the same file to see the IP address of the people who are also downloading it.
 Take note that your IP address is your ‘online address’, similar to your house address.
 Now, if anyone, a stranger knows where you live and the structure of your house, it’s pretty easy for them to devise a plan on how to rob you.